guiseppegnixon/mygnix/README.md

 Some important points to note:
 - `flake.nix` has a custom `flakeSettings` output allowing for population of `username`, `hostname`, and `email` fields throughout this config.
 They are currently set to sample values.
-	- **PRIOR TO EXECUTING `imperm-STAGE2.sh`, `flake.nix` AND `imperm-STAGE2.sh` MUST BE MODIFIED TO ENSURE THEIR HOSTNAMES ARE MATCHING** -- otherwise the final `sudo nixos-rebuild switch` of the script will fail.
+	- **PRIOR TO EXECUTING `sudo nixos-rebuild switch --flake`, `flake.nix` AND `imperm-STAGE2.sh` MUST BE MODIFIED TO ENSURE THEIR HOSTNAMES ARE MATCHING** -- otherwise the rebuild will fail.
 - **THE INITIAL USER PASSWORD IS `asd`!**
 - user passwords are currently set via the `hashedPassword` attribute in `profile/system/users.nix`, whose value can be populated with the following command:
 ```sh
 mkpasswd -m sha-512
 ```
+- `users.users.${flakeSettings}.password` can be used during setup since it may be tedious or impractical to set a hash without readily availble terminal multiplexing and copy/paste.

 0. Connect to internet/wifi if needed:
 ```sh